aeagle/razorx.net/README.md

 ## Why?

-I've been writing React applications using JSX for a while now and appreciate the composability of creating reusable components.
+I've been writing React applications using JSX/TSX for a while now and appreciate the composability of creating reusable components with it.

 With ASP.NET / Razor I have come to find the current methods of creating reusable presentational components lacking:

-- Partials

-Can't wrap other content unless you specifically create start and end partials.
+- *Partials* - Can't wrap other content unless you specifically create start and end partials and passing properties via the object model can be cumbersome.

-- HTMLHelpers / TagHelpers

-You have to write C# code which renders markup.
+- *HTMLHelpers / TagHelpers* - You have to write C# code which renders markup.
 Not to mention you can't use tag helpers in ASP.NET MVC (non-core).

-- @helper

-Doesn't deal with composability of multiple helpers in a nice way.
+- *@helper* - Doesn't deal with composability of multiple helpers in a nice way.

 ## How it works